-“Trusting your gut” is one (not recommended) way to answer your concerns.
+“Trusting your gut” is one way to answer your concerns (though not one we recommend if you have OCD).
 There are others, however — some healthy, some not:

 When you’re concerned about your partner’s sexual orientation and you don’t want to upset them, one popular solution is to find a clue or some proof that they’re straight or gay.
 This is often a very appealing and available option.

 Unfortunately, this approach only worsens the problem (through a process called negative reinforcement).
 Each time you find some reassurance, and the anxiety goes away, it makes you more dependent on this strategy to cope with that anxiety.
 For this reason, seeking reassurance is an unhealthy choice.

 The mother of all efforts to obtain reassurance is when one directly confronts the boyfriend or girlfriend.
 This usually involves saying things like “I think you’re gay, I’ve been observing these tendencies for a long time!” in the hopes that he or she will talk you out of the belief.
 Intense feelings are usually produced by this strategy, of course.
 Relationships can be damaged or ended.
 Some call this a “nuclear option.”

 Confrontation will typically produce feelings of alienation and resentment from the partner.
 So the reassurance that the person with OCD obtains is at an extremely high cost.
 When you consider the temporary nature of the relief, it calls into question the wisdom of confrontation as a strategy.